RyderSwanson/LLMEval/README.md

 ## Functionality

-TODO: Write usage instructions.
-Structuring it as a walkthrough can help structure this section, and showcase your features.
+As it stands, the only functionality is the command line interface which allows the user to select a LLM to test against.

+In the near future once you have selected a model a series of tests will be kicked off and a model performance output will be generated.

 ## Known Problems

-TODO: Describe any known issues, bugs, odd behaviors or code smells.
-Provide steps to reproduce the problem and/or name a file or a function where the problem lives.
+None so far.

 ## Contributing

-TODO: Leave the steps below if you want others to contribute to your project.

-1. Fork it!
+1. Fork the project
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+5. Submit a pull request

 ## Additional Documentation